From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Introduction

-The remainder of this paper is organized as follows: In the next section, we provide information about the preschool policy in Switzerland.
-Thereafter, we present the data sources, descriptive statistics, and define the subsample.
-Then, we discuss the empirical strategy and the double machine learning approach.
+The remainder of this paper is organised as follows: In the next section, we provide information about the preschool policy in Switzerland.
+Thereafter, we present the data source, descriptive statistics, and define the sub-sample.
+Then, we discuss the empirical strategy.
 In the following section, we report the results and the robustness checks.
-Finally, we draw a conclusion of the empirical analysis.
+Finally, we draw a conclusion from the empirical analysis.